ncachanosky/econ-lecture-notes/content/econometrics/06_Specification/Section 1.md

 ---
 # Title, summary, and page position.
-linktitle: "Use and interpretation of the constant term"
+linktitle: "The constant term"
 weight: 1

 # Page metadata.
-title: Use and specification of the constant term
+title: The constant term
 type: book  # Do not modify.
 ---